 In order to have an efficient, scalable business model, you need to make sure you have a sales funnel that works for your company.
 You need to identify your offer, and plan your customer’s journey every step of the way.

 Having a sales funnel that is proven to work will make your business much more automated, allowing you to focus on personal relationships and spend less time on the sales process.
-If your company doesn't have a plan for a sales funnel, read this article to learn more.
+If your company doesn’t have a plan for a sales funnel and your sales process, watch this video here.